Oofles/rsac21-ransom/LAB_FILES/response.md

 8. In the top menu choose Capture>Options.
 9. Now click the output tab.
 10. Next to the file input, click Browse.
-11. Choose the c:\ and input the filename of "investigation" and click save.
+11. Choose the c:\ and input the filename of "capture" and click save.
 12. Now click start capture to capturing on the 'ethernet' interface.
 13. You are ready!